tbdixon/rudis/README.md

 # rudis
-A rusty dictionary server as an exercise in learning Rust; bare-bones and somewhat inspired by Redis.
+A bare-bones rusty dictionary server as an exercise in learning Rust.